 Majestic, powerful, awesome—bears capture the imagination of young and old alike.
 Glacier National Park is home to a healthy population of both grizzly bears and black bears.
-Learn about the life histories of these amazing animals.
-Go "behind the scenes" to glimpse at the methods and techniques wildlife biologist use to study Glacier’s most famous residents.
+Learn how to tell these two species apart, how to stay safe in bear country, and even get a behind the scenes glimpse of some of the park's bear research!

 Subjects: Science, Geology